BenMilesRocks/1---Ben-Miles-Rocks/readme.md

 Please refer to [testing.md](/testing.md) for my manual testing logs.

-**Lighthouse Testing**
+**Google Developer Tools Testing**

-I tested my site using Lighthouse in Google Developer Tools to inspect my site's performance.
+I tested my site using Google Developer Tools to inspect my site's performance, taking note of the Lighthouse score and also any issues flagged by Developer Tools.

 **Index Page**